-Here, ϕ is the dispersion determined by allele dosage; function V is, to some extent, related to the phenotypic mean μ and the variance, for example, Vμ=μ(1-μ) for a binary phenotype; and h and k are the inverse link function of the mean and dispersion, respectively.
+Here, ϕ is the dispersion determined by allele dosage; function V relates the phenotypic mean μ to the variance, for example, Vμ=μ(1-μ) for a binary phenotype; and h and k are the inverse link function of the mean and dispersion, respectively.
 Stage 1 of a DGLM fits the phenotypic mean with allele dosage, where the phenotype is the response variable and the link function is chosen according to the determined phenotypic distribution.
-Stage 2 models the dispersion, where the unit deviance from stage 1 is treated as the response variable following a Gamma distribution of a fixed shape and scale equal to the log-linked dispersion,
+Stage 2 models the dispersion, where the unit deviance from stage 1 is treated as the response variable, following a Gamma distribution of a fixed shape and scale equal to the log-linked dispersion,